cjphawes/restaurant-booking-system/README.md

 Welcome Fellow Coders!

 This is KUIDAORE.
-A luxury Japanese restaurant based Malibu, California.
+A luxury Japanese restaurant based in Malibu, California.

 ## User Stories